Update Location

 6. Leave Grass Clippings on Your Lawn

-When mowing, leave the clippings on the lawn.
+When mowing grass, leave the clippings on the lawn.
 No, hear us out on this one.
 Grass clippings break down quickly and return beneficial nutrients to the soil.
 Just be sure to mow often enough that you're not removing too much at once and the clippings are small.
 Shaving off too much of the grass blade shocks the grass and leaves piles of long clippings on the lawn that don't break down quickly and can smother growing grass.
 Not cool.

 If you do end up bagging your clippings, do the earth a favor and toss them in the garden as mulch or compost them—but only if you haven't used any lawn weed control products.